You are here

 - For partnered pensioners, instalments are of the combined provisional rate of pension.

-- Also payable to the widow or widower of a disability pensioner.
+- Also payable to the widow or widower of a Disability Compensation Payment recipient.

 The original purpose has not changed.

 Significant Changes in Criteria or Purpose Since Introduction

 Bereavement payments introduced from 1 January (one additional instalment to be paid in respect of a deceased service pensioner).

 ISS recipients became eligible.

 Rules for calculating bereavement payments in ISS cases were amended, resulting in higher payments for some.